Nick Sorensen: Coaching career

-Seahawks
+Seattle Seahawks

-From 2013 to 2020, Sorensen was a coach on the Seattle Seahawks staff, under head coach Pete Carroll.
-He served as a special teams assistant for his first three seasons.
-Sorenson won his first Super Bowl title when the Seahawks defeated the Denver Broncos in Super Bowl XLVIII.
-In 2016 he deserved as assistant defensive backs coach, and beginning in 2017, Sorensen served as coach of the Seahawks' secondary, formerly known as the Legion of Boom.
+From 2013 to 2020, Sorensen was a coach on the Seattle Seahawks staff under head coach Pete Carroll.
+Sorensen served as a special teams assistant for his first three seasons.
+Sorensen won his first Super Bowl title when the Seahawks defeated the Denver Broncos in Super Bowl XLVIII.

+In 2016, Sorensen served as assistant defensive backs coach, and beginning in 2017, he served as coach of the Seahawks' secondary, formerly known as the Legion of Boom.

-Jaguars
+Jacksonville Jaguars

-In June of 2021, the Jacksonville Jaguars announced that they had hired Sorensen as their special teams coordinator.
-He was hired to replace former Seahawks special teams coordinator Brian Schneider, who left the organization after a brief tenure due to personal reasons.
+In June 2021, the Jacksonville Jaguars announced that they had hired Sorensen as their special teams coordinator.
+He was hired to replace former Seahawks special teams coordinator Brian Schneider, who left the organization after a brief tenure for personal reasons.